yakkobr/Generate-Certs/README.md

 # Generate Self-Signed SSL/TLS Certificates

+### What is this?
-This is a Windows/Linux app (x64) that generates self-signed SSL/TLS certificates, including the Root CA cert.
+This is a Windows/Linux/Mac app that generates self-signed SSL/TLS certificates, including the Root CA cert.

 ### Files Created